Enjoy lunch activities alongside your Japanese lessons.

 |Visa||90 Day Short Stay Visa／Working Holiday Visa|

-Classes (Japanese Lessons)：Two 50 minutes lessons four days a week for a total of eight lessons per week.
+Classes (Japanese Lessons)：Two 50 minutes lessons five days a week for a total of eight lessons per week.

 Japanese Cafe: Where students have lunch with a YAMASA staff member at a nearby cafe/restaurant.
 It's an opportunity to practice Japanese while having lunch together.